1. What type of academic calendar does Baylor use?

 As an undergraduate international student, you can be considered for the Regents' Gold Scholarship (full-tuition), President's Gold Scholarship, Provost's Gold Scholarship, Deans' Gold Scholarship, and Transfer Baylor Scholarships per the guidelines on the academic scholarships site.
 If you are not a U.S. citizen or have a status with the U.S. Citizenship and Immigration Services as a "permanent resident," you will not be eligible for need-based scholarships, federal and state grants, and many loan programs.
 While priority for on-campus employment goes to students who qualify for federal work-study, some on-campus jobs, limited to 20 hours a week and usually minimum wage, are available to international students whose status allows them to work in the U.S. There is no other non-academic aid available for international students except for commercial loans that require a credit worthy U.S. citizen to co-sign the loan.

-9. As an international student how can I find assistance to help with college expenses?
+9. As an international student, how can I find assistance to help with college expenses?

-The following websites provide helpful information for international students seeking a higher education degree in the United States.
+Baylor offers limited financial assistance for international students.
+In addition, the following websites provide helpful information for international students seeking a higher education degree in the United States.